 Is there anything more summery than strawberries and cream?
-The magic with this Wimbledon strawberries and cream recipe is in the simplicity: the juiciest, most fragrant berries, a pour of rich cream just thick enough to coat them, and... that’s it.
-No fuss.
-Just pure, sweet-tart, creamy bliss—and maybe a pinch of sugar if you like.
-I’ll walk you through it below.
+This Wimbledon strawberries and cream recipe is super simple: the juiciest strawberries, a pour of rich cream just thick enough to coat them, and... that's it.
+Pure, sweet-tart, creamy bliss.

 Note: Some of the links below are affiliate links.
 At no additional cost to you, I may earn a small commission if you purchase through those links.
 You can read my full affiliate disclosure here.